smholloway/sethholloway/source/_posts/2012-03-25-installing-the-google-predictions-api-in-r.md

-	 * Load R

-	 * Note: You will see an ugly console.
+ * Load R *Note:* You will see an ugly console.
  * Install the pre-reqs

-	 * &gt; install.packages(c("RCurl", "rjson"))
+    > install.packages(c("RCurl", "rjson"))

  * Note: If you have not installed a package from CRAN before, You will  be prompted to select a mirror; find something close to you and continue.
  * Note: A successful install will not yield a success message--it will simply not show an error message.

  * Download, install, and configure GSUtil: <a href="http://code.google.com/apis/storage/docs/gsutil_install.html">http://code.google.com/apis/storage/docs/gsutil_install.html</a>
  * Download the Google Predictions API for R from <a href="https://code.google.com/p/google-prediction-api-r-client/">https://code.google.com/p/google-prediction-api-r-client/</a>
-	 * Install the plugin

-	 * Note: I had to do it from the command line because the install failed inside R
+ * Install the plugin *Note:* I had to do it from the command line because the install failed inside R

-	 * $ R CMD INSTALL your/path/to/googlepredictionapi_0.1.tar.gz
+    $ R CMD INSTALL your/path/to/googlepredictionapi_0.1.tar.gz

  * Now, you should be able to restart R and see the API listed in the Package Manager
  * From here we source our libraries

-	 * &gt; library(rjson)
+    > library(rjson)
-	 * &gt; library(RCurl)
+    > library(RCurl)
-	 * &gt; library(googlepredictionapi)
+    > library(googlepredictionapi)

  * If the data is already in your Google Storage account, you can begin training the model.
 I do not have data in GS yet, so I've stopped here.